EpicGamer3386/LLM-Conversational-Acuity/README.md

 PromptDataset_yourgpt.jsonl is the jsonl file version of PromptDataset.csv

-Text_Comparison.ipynb contains the quantitative metrics (cosine similarity, Jaccard similarity, Levenshtein distance, BLEU score) for determining text similarity.
+Text_Comparison.ipynb contains the quantitative metrics (cosine similarity, Jaccard similarity, Levenshtein distance) for determining text similarity.

 csvjson.json is the json file version of PromptDataset.csv